-10.2 Capital programme financing is shown below, of the £6.32m, £1.09m, equating to 17% (£1.61m or 21 % 2017/18) was financed externally from grants and contributions, with the balance of £5.23m (£6.03m 2017/18) coming from NNDC internal resources.
+9.2 Capital programme financing is shown below, of the £29.01m, £23.45, equating to 80% (£1.09m or 17% 2018/19) was financed externally from grants and contributions, with the balance of £5.56m (£5.23m 2018/19) coming from NNDC internal resources.

+Capital Programme Fi nancing 2019/20

-Capital Programme Financing 2018/19 Outturn £000 %
+Grants Capital Programme Financing Outturn £000 %

-Grants 1,092 17.3%
+Other External Contributions

+Revenue Contribution to Capital Outlay (RCCO) Grants 8,403 29.0%

-Other External Contributions - 0.0%
+Capital Project Reserve Other External Contributions 15,044 51.9%

-Revenue Contribution to Capital Outlay (RCCO) 123 1.9%
+Other Reserves Revenue Contribution to Capital Outlay (RCCO) 132 0.5%

-Capital Project Reserve 1,052 16.6%
+Capital Project Reserve 1,212 4.2%

-Other Reserves 362 5.7%
+Internal Borrowing Other Reserves 1,313 4.5%

-Internal Borrowing - 0.0%
+Capital Receipts Internal/External Borrowing - 0.0%

-Capital Receipts 3,691 58.4%
+Capital Receipts 2,906 10.0%

-TOTAL FINANCING 6,320 100.0%
+L TOTAL FINANCING 29,009 100.0%

-11. Reserves and Balances
+10. Reserves and Balances

-- 11.1 The Authority holds a general reserve for which the recommended minimum balance is currently £1.9m, the balance at 31 March 2019 was £2.36m.
+10.1 The Authority holds a general reserve for which the recommended minimum balance is currently £1.9m, the balance at 31 March 2020 was £2.3m before taking account of any year end surplus.
 The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
 Each year alongside approval of the budget Members approve the policy framework for the earmarked reserves and assessment of the optimum level of general reserve.
 This is informed by a risk assessment of the budget that takes into account the context within which the budget has been established along with the financial risks facing the Authority.
-This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies. - 11.2 In addition to the general reserve the Authority holds a number of earmarked reserves held to meet known or predicted liabilities totaling £20.8m.
-The reserves also provides a means at the year-end for carrying funds forward to the new financial year to fund ongoing commitments and known liabilities for which no separate revenue budget exists, more detail can be found at note 9 on page 39-42 of the accounts. - 11.3 There are a number of earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed.
-The Authority holds a 'Restructuring and Invest to Save Reserve', which the balance at 31 March 2019 was £1.9m.
-As the name suggests this reserve is held to fund one-off costs associated with restructuring which could include redundancy and pension strain, and also costs that will deliver future efficiencies and savings.
-This reserve is being used to fund costs associated with the Authority's Digital Transformation programme which will include one-off procurement costs and also some employee costs to support the programme.
-As part of the agreed programme individual business cases are brought forward for approval to release funds from this reserve.
+This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies, such as the current COVID pandemic.

+10.2 In addition to the general reserve the Authority holds a number of earmarked reserves held to meet known or predicted liabilities totaling £16.5m.
+The reserves also provide a means at the year-end for carrying funds forward to the new financial year to fund ongoing commitments and known liabilities for which no separate revenue budget exists, more detail can be found at note 9 on page 39-40 of the accounts.
+There are a number of earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed.

-12. Outlook
+11. Outlook